Prepare your Course Schedule and Alternatives

 Reading across the page from left to right, the corresponding columns indicate the following:

 Reviewing the current list of course offerings, make a list of classes that interest you.
 Refer to the Example Course Schedules to give you an idea of what your schedule may look like.
 Next, create your first choice and several alternative schedules using the blank Course Schedule Worksheet.
-Use the Weekly Course Schedule to make sure none of your classes conflict.
+Use this to make sure none of your classes conflict.
 All of the example schedules and the Weekly Schedule include a 1 credit course called Colloquium.
-You have been pre-registered in a Colloquium section, which will be taught by the faculty and peer advisors from whom you received letters with your Orientation packet.
+You have been pre-registered in a Colloquium section, which will be taught by the faculty and peer advisors from whom you received letters with your New Student Orientation packet.
 You cannot drop or change Colloquium sections.

-Refer to your faculty or peer advisor, or Academic Advising, at any step along the way to receive help.
-Once you have written down your first-choice and alternative schedules, you are ready to register!
+Refer to your Faculty or Peer Advisor, or Academic Advising, at any step along the way to receive help.